Malaysia Travel Tips

 Top Things to See and Do

-- Kuala Lumpur – Chances are you’ll be spending at least a few nights in Malaysia’s capital Kuala Lumpur.
-The Petronas Twin Towers are a must-see and if you don’t mind height, walk across the bridge connecting the two.
-They stand an awesome 452meters tall.
+- Visit Kuala Lumpur – Chances are you’ll be spending at least a few nights in Malaysia’s capital Kuala Lumpur.
+The Petronas Twin Towers are a must-see and if you don’t mind heights, you should walk across the bridge connecting the two.
+They stand an awesome 452 meters tall.
 There is a decent bird zoo and a few parks also worth seeing.

-- Mount Kinabalu National Park – Kota Kinabalu National Park was designated as Malaysia’s first World Heritage in 2000 for its ‘outstanding universal values’.
-You’ll be expecting something pretty special on your visit then and this National Park doesn’t disappoint.
-Mount Kota Kinabula is Malaysia’s tallest mountain and the fourth tallest in Southest Asia.
+- Hike Mount Kinabalu National Park – Kota Kinabalu National Park was designated as Malaysia’s first World Heritage in 2000 for its ‘outstanding universal values’.
+You’ll be expecting something pretty special on your visit and this National Park doesn’t disappoint.
+Mount Kota Kinabula is Malaysia’s tallest mountain and the fourth tallest in Southeast Asia.
 The hiking through the huge (over 950 square kilometers) park is fantastic.

-- Georgetown – Georgetown is often thought to be Malaysia’s most fascinating city with its crisscrossing streets teaming with bustling shops, historic buildings and excellent nightlife.
+- Visit Georgetown – Georgetown is often thought to be Malaysia’s most fascinating city with its crisscrossing streets teeming with bustling shops, historic buildings and excellent nightlife.
 The city was listed as a World Heritage site in 2008 and is now surging in popularity.

-- Taman Negara National Park – At an estimated 130 million years old, Taman Negara is the oldest rainforest in the world and the largest in Malaysia.
+- Be Adventurous in Taman Negara National Park – At an estimated 130 million years old, Taman Negara is the oldest rainforest in the world and the largest in Malaysia.
 This place is packed with activities, such as canopy walks, 4×4 safaris, cave exploration and trekking.

 - Ride a Trishaw – This is a unique form of transportation, found all over Melaka.
 These simple bike taxis are amped to the max with wild decorations—and some even play techno music.
 The drivers are essentially in an unspoken contest, which makes for lots of colorful, creative taxis to look at.

-- Kota Bharu – Also known as ‘The Islamic City’, this is a great city to check out some royal palaces, an array of museums, and some crazy back alley markets.
+- Discover Kota Bharu – Also known as ‘The Islamic City’, this is a great city to check out some royal palaces, an array of museums, and some crazy back-alley markets.
 This is a great place to overnight, whether you plan to head in to Thailand or back South.